kubernetes-sigs/network-policy-api/site-src/api-overview.md

 `Baseline` tier policies.
 When the `Pass` action is matched at the `Admin` tier, `NetworkPolicy` will apply next or if there is no `NetworkPolicy` match, `Baseline` policies will be evaluated.

+### FQDN Selectors

+ClusterNetworkPolicy supports specifying egress peers by domain name using the `domainNames` field.
+This allows administrators to create allowlist-style policies for external services identified by FQDN rather than IP address.

+**Restrictions:**

+- **Admin tier only**: `domainNames` cannot be used in the Baseline tier.
+Since Kubernetes NetworkPolicy has no FQDN selector, allowing `domainNames` in Baseline would create rules that namespace admins cannot override with NetworkPolicy, breaking the tier override model.
+- **Accept action only**: `domainNames` may only be used with `Accept` rules.
+  To control access, combine a `domainNames` Accept rule with a lower-precedence egress Deny rule to maintain an explicit allowlist of reachable domains.

+See [NPEP-133](npeps/npep-133-fqdn-egress-selector.md) for full details on expected behavior, DNS security model, and implementation guidelines.

 ### Priorities

 Integer priority values were added to the ClusterNetworkPolicy API to allow Cluster